keu/docs/astro/astro-python-sdk.md

 The following DAG is a complete implementation of an ETL pipeline using the Astro Python SDK.
 In order, the DAG:

-- Loads `.csv` files from GitHub into `Tables`, which are objects that contain all of the necessary functionality to pass database contexts between functions without reconfiguration.
+- Loads `.csv` files from Amazon S3 into two tables that contain data about the housing market.
+Tables are objects that contain all of the necessary functionality to pass database contexts between functions without reconfiguration.
-- Combines the two `Tables` of home data using `aql.transform`.
+- Combines the two tables of home data using `aql.transform`.
-- Turns the temporary `Table` into a dataframe, melts the values using `aql.dataframe`, and returns the results as a `Table`.
+- Turns the combined into a dataframe, melts the values using `aql.dataframe`, and returns the results as a `Table` object.
 - Creates a new reporting table in Snowflake using `aql.run_raw_sql`.
-- Appends the `Table` of transformed home data to a reporting table with `aql.append`.
+- Appends the table of transformed home data to a reporting table with `aql.append`.

 ```python
 import os